sdsanchezm/csharp-all/challenge_MicrosoftBuild/README_DAVS.md

 COPY --from=build /app .
 ENTRYPOINT ["dotnet", "backend.dll"]
 ```
-	- Explanation of the isntructions:
+	- Explanation of the instructions:
 		- Pull the mcr.microsoft.com/dotnet/sdk:6.0 image and name the image build
 		- Set the working directory within the image to /sr
 		- Copy the file named backend.csproj found locally to the /src directory that you created